AdamSLevy/flagbind/README.md

 }{
         // Default values may also be set directly to override the tag.
         StringFlag: "override default",
-}
+        _URL: "Include a longer usage string for --url here", }

 fs := pflag.NewFlagSet("", pflag.ContinueOnError)